If all goes well, tomorrow will be a very lucky day for some very unlucky people.

 I expect if you’ve read this far, you’re a reasonably compassionate person.
 You care what happens to others– even strangers –and to the extent you are able, you’re inclined to help people out of pits into which they have unexpectedly fallen.
 You have a heart.

 I work for a place that changes the normal of thousands of people each year who are down on their luck but could get back on track and be self-sufficient for the price of your lunch today or your coffee tomorrow.

-HopeLink of Southern Nevada delivers nine of your ten bucks to unlucky but deserving people who just need a break and time enough to get back on their feet.
+HopeLink of Southern Nevada delivers to unlucky but deserving people who just need a break and time enough to get back on their feet.

-Between right now and the stroke of midnight tonight, your computer and a credit card can bring good fortune to a lot of people come the morning of Friday the 13th.
+Between right now and the stroke of midnight tonight, or over your coffee in the morning, your computer and a credit card can bring good fortune to a lot of people come tomorrow.

 Are you with me?